Banking Savings & Money Market Accounts

 The National Credit Union Administration, or NCUA, similarly insures deposit accounts at credit unions.
 The NCUA is a federal institution that functions much like the FDIC.

-If you store more than $250,000 in a single bank or credit union savings account, you could lose any amount over the insurance limit.
+You could lose any amount over the insurance limit if you store more than $250,000 in a single bank or credit union savings account.
 But the average American doesn’t store nearly that much in their savings account.

 Finally, many savings accounts today pay out less than 1% interest.
-That’s honestly not much, but you can make a bit more if you keep your money in one of the best savings accounts, such as a high-yield savings account.
+That’s not much, but you can make a bit more if you keep your money in a high-yield savings account.

 Your checking account